Entering the world of entrepreneurship is a challenging venture.

 That puts them in an unfavorable position to rely on the guesswork without understanding what works and what doesn’t.

-Therefore, if you don’t create a content marketing strategy, you risk wasting your resources because you won’t have a way to measure your results and establish the best practices that you can implement and repeat.
+Therefore, if you don’t create content marketing strategies for your startup, you risk wasting your resources because you won’t have a way to measure your results and establish the best practices that you can implement and repeat.

 Besides the obvious reasons for implementing a content marketing strategy, such as the affordability and measurability of your efforts, there are others that you should take into consideration.